 ‘Tis the season to be cozy!
 With the dropping temperatures and the falling of snowflakes, there is no better time of the year to burrow down in the comfort of your home and spend a few months hibernating.
 Before you do so, we rounded up 12 expert-approved ways you can make your home extra cozy this winter that don’t cost a fortune.

 Incorporate Anything Faux Sherpa

 Nothing screams cozy winter style like faux sherpa.
 “This fabric is a huge trend right now which means it’s easy to find a custom pillow, chair, sofa, or even a sectional in this incredibly soft and cozy fabric,” Chicago-based designer Caitie Smithe from Walter E. Smithe explains.

-Toss On Throw Pillows
+Toss on Throw Pillows

-Nothing reads quite as cozy sa an abundance of throw pillows, points out Christiane Lemieux, co-founder and CEO of The Inside.
+Nothing reads quite as cozy as an abundance of throw pillows, points out Christiane Lemieux, co-founder and CEO of The Inside.
 “Don’t be afraid to mix patterns and play with print—the beauty is that they can be easily and affordably swapped in and out with the changing of the seasons,” she explains.
 “Whether you’re lying by the fireplace or snuggled on the couch, there’s nothing quite like being surrounded by pieces that make you feel good both inside and out.”

 Add Extra Fine Bed Linens

 Nothing screams cozy like a great set of sheets and comfy pillows.
 “If there is one thing to splurge on, it’s where you sleep every night!” says Smithe.
 In addition to the mattress, Smithe suggests high thread count bed linens, and extra comfy pillows.
 “It will not only improve the way you sleep, but it will improve your days as well!”